 What is a Red-Black Tree?

-Red-Black Tree is a self-balancing Binary Search Tree (BST) where every node follows following rules.
+Red-Black Tree is a type of self-balancing Binary Search Tree (BST).
+In a Red-Black Tree, every node follows these rules:

 - Every node has two children, colored either red or black.